 - Driving Blind Disease

 - Measurement Minutiae

 - The Power of Not Doing

-So how can you tell if you are suffering from one or more of the 10 Ailments?
-We’ve provided a free online self-assessment, which will help you identify which of the ailments are impacting your business relationships, and how severely you may be experiencing that ailment.
+So how can you tell if you are suffering from the Ailments?
+We’ve provided a free online self-assessment, which will help you identify the ailments that are impacting your business relationships, and how severely the ailment is affecting you.